cvdigitalai/katecheo/README.md

 ### System Prerequisites

-Katecheo runs on Kubernetes and utilizes Seldon to serve predictions.
-You will need:
+Katecheo runs on Kubernetes to serve predictions.
+Our tests were done on the OpenShift platform.
+To run Katecheo, you will need:

 - A Kubernetes cluster (see [here](https://kubernetes.io/docs/home/) for more information)
-- Seldon deployed on the Kubernetes cluster (see [here](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/install.html) for more info about Seldon)
-- Ambassator or Istio installed on the Kubernetes cluster (see [here](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/install.html#install-an-ingress-gateway) for more info)

 ### Data/model Preparation